Action on Plastics

 - Plastic bags in our shops are bags for life, made of a biodegradable LDPE (low density polyethylene) and up to 50% recycled content.
 We also sell plastic-free woven baskets.

-- We sell a wide range of fair trade and sustainable products: bamboo socks; reusable cups made from bamboo; baskets handmade by artisans from Myanmar made from recycled plastic strapping; home textiles woven from recycled plastic bottles; gift shortbread in tins.
+- We sell a wide range of fair trade and sustainable products: bamboo socks; reusable cups made from bamboo; baskets handmade by artisans from Myanmar made from recycled plastic strapping; home textiles woven from recycled plastic bottles.

 - Plastic is recycled at the four Gardens and there are special recycle bins for visitors and employees to use.

-- Many of the plants in our Nursery are grown in Air Pots made in Scotland from 100% recycled plastic.
+- Many of the plants in our Nursery are grown in Air-Pot® made in Scotland from 100% recycled plastic.

 - At Logan, tap water is available in the café for visitors who can also purchase water in glass bottles, use cardboard takeaway cups and paper straws.